 - It is the sole responsibility of the bidder to regularly check for addenda.

 - For bids posted on or before May 9, 2022 the unverified results will be posted on the City website.
 Check the Bid Listings and Results page.

 - For bids posted after May 9, 2022 the unverified results will be posted on the bids&tenders website.

 - Only the successful bidder will be contacted on conclusion of the bid process.
 We thank all bidders for their effort in preparing a submission and their interest in the bidding opportunity.

-- When applicable, debriefings may be arranged by contacting the Purchasing Department at [email protected].
+- When applicable, debriefings may be arranged by contacting the Procurement Services Department at [email protected].
 Debriefings will only be scheduled after the award of the respective contract.